zeta0134/z-saw/README.md

 In a nutshell, we trade tuning ability and complexity for the ability to run the sawtooth during normal gameplay with minimal audible artifacts.

+This library can produce two other waveforms:

+For 50% square, we can use a sample byte containing %01010101 byte, which encodes a flat(ish) line.
+When repeating each timing sequence, alternate between the tracked volume and 0.
+Unfortunately the "flat" sample produces an audible whine, especially at lower playback rates, but this can't be helped.

+For triangle, we alternate between a %00000000 byte (encoding a downward slope) and a %11111111 byte (encoding an upward slope), which produces a slightly misshappen triangle sound due to variable playback rates.
+Since lower notes crash into both extreme edges and clip, the effective output is closer to a trapezoid for much of the usable range, and there's no practical ability to control the volume.

+Since both square and triangle repeat the same timing table twice per period, they are effectively tuned 1 octave lower than the sawtooth.
+Be sure to account for this when composing!

 # Drawbacks

 While the sawtooth is active, an IRQ will be fired and serviced every time DMC playback ends.
 The service routine takes around 80 cycles to complete.
 This means:

 - There is about a 13% penalty to CPU usage while the sawtooth is playing
-  - This penalty is somewhat relaxed for low notes
+  - This penalty is somewhat relaxed for lower notes
-- The Z-Saw has control of the IRQ vector, so IRQ usage for other purposes is forbidden
+- Z-Saw has control of the IRQ vector, so IRQ usage for other purposes is forbidden
 - Checks for sprite zero / sprite overflow may be interrupted by the Z-Saw routine
 - Effectively, raster effects are difficult / impossible while the sawtooth is playing
 - Z-Saw consumes the DMC channel.
 DPCM samples and Z-Saw cannot play at the same time.